Merck Manual

 VIEW PROFESSIONAL VERSION

-Aplastic anemia is a disorder in which the cells of the bone marrow that develop into mature blood cells are damaged, leading to low numbers of red blood cells, white blood cells, and/or platelets.
+Aplastic anemia is a disorder in which the cells of the bone marrow that develop into mature blood cells are destroyed, leading to low numbers of red blood cells, white blood cells, and/or platelets.

 The term aplastic anemia is used to refer to anemia that occurs when production of most or all types of blood cells is suppressed.
 If production of only red blood cells is suppressed, the disorder is called pure red blood cell aplasia.